Deterrence theory: Post-Cold War period

-Already in the beginning of the 2022 Russian invasion of Ukraine, appeared a consensus among experts that deterrence worked in the war but one way - in favor of Russia.
+By the beginning of the 2022 Russian invasion of Ukraine, many western hawks expressed the view that deterrence worked in that war but only in one way – in favor of Russia.
 Former US security advisor, John Bolton, said: Deterrence is working in the Ukraine crisis, just not for the right side.
 The United States and its allies failed to deter Russia from invading.
 The purpose of deterrence strategy is to prevent the conflict entirely, and there Washington failed badly.
 On the other hand, Russian deterrence is enjoying spectacular success.
 Russia has convinced the West that even a whisper of NATO military action in Ukraine would bring disastrous consequences.
-Putin threatens, blusters, uses the word “nuclear,” and the West wilts.
+Putin threatens, blusters, uses the word "nuclear," and the West wilts.

+When Elon Musk prevented Ukraine from carrying drone attacks on the Russian Black Sea fleet by denying to enable needed Starlink communications in Crimea, Anne Applebaum argued Musk had been deterred by Russia after the country's ambassador warned him an attack on Crimea would be met with a nuclear response.
+Later Ukrainian attacks on the same fleet using a different communications system also caused deterrence, this time to the Russian Navy.

 Timo S. Koster who served at NATO as Director of Defence Policy & Capabilities similarly argued: A massacre is taking place in Europe and the strongest military alliance in the world is staying out of it.
 We are deterred and Russia is not.
 Philip Breedlove, a retired four-star U.S. Air Force general and a former SACEUR, said that Western fears about nuclear weapons and World War III have left it "fully deterred" and Putin "completely undeterred."
 The West have "ceded the initiative to the enemy."
 No attempt was made by NATO to deter Moscow with the threat of military force, wondered another expert.
-To the contrary, it was Russia’s deterrence that proved to be successful.
+To the contrary, it was Russia's deterrence that proved to be successful.